Between 1987 and 1993 Johannes Cladders worked on The Secret Corner for the Académie de Muséologie Évocatoire in Warelwast, Normandy.

 An inventory of films featuring the image or life of an artist was the driving force behind that “cinegraphic hagiography” which gave rise to the “Hollywoodian Album”, a section in Prosopopées.

-The multiple representation of Millet’s Angélus, the preferred decoration for manufactured objects, within a locutory devoted to “multisubjectile transposition” was intended to illustrate how such use acted as a precursor for derived products (Prosopopées no. 9).
 “Emblematic allegory” addressed attributes.
 The locutor here was Johannes Cladders.
 The application of this “science” induced the Professor to create medals evoking the A.M.E and its Actors, in the original sense of the term, which are now conserved in The Secret Corner, itself housed in a hidden recess at the headquarters of the Académie de Muséologie Évocatoire.
 Johannes Cladders planned, after completing TSC, to design a uniform for academicians of evocatory museology.

 In addition to this micro-research, the A.M.E, bound by its ethos as an academy, functioned as a laboratory for a number of collaborations in Ver à Val itself.